 The tasks of the socioeconomic program are:

-- Involvement of fishing sectors in processes and decision-making 5.3 Operating Rules of the Programs The strategy of structuring the PANT-CR (2020) by programs is intended to guarantee their permanence, since they can be designed and implemented independently.
-Each program will require the corresponding financial budget in accordance with the prevailing policy.
-The strategic design of each program must be carried out among institutions related to the shark fishery or those whose mandate falls within their area of competence.
+- Establish national working groups - Address the issue of information from the small-scale commercial fleet - Include shark conservation and utilization programs in the governance committees of the AMPR - Conduct a socioeconomic study of the shark fishery (contribution of incidental and targeted shark fishing to the economy of fishers.
+Relative importance) - Involvement of fishing sectors in processes and decision-making 5.3 Operating rules for the programs The strategy of structuring the PANT-CR (2020) into programs is intended to guarantee their permanence, since they can be designed and implemented independently.
+Each program will require the corresponding financial budget and in accordance with the prevailing policy.
+The strategic design of each program must be carried out between institutions related to the shark fishery or those that, by mandate, are within their scope of competence.

 The operating rules for each Program must be clearly defined by the COPANT, as part of the operational strategy, identifying those responsible for leading or coordinating the program or subprogram.
-The operating rules of the programs must establish:
+The operating rules for the programs must establish:

 - Deadlines for achieving the objectives - Monitoring and evaluation systems with measurable indicators - Level of progress regarding the objectives - Define procedures for the flow of information - Standardized and periodic progress reports - Feedback and supervision meetings for the PANT-CR - Define data management mechanisms - Identify training needs by Program